Second Narrows Rail Bridge: Background

 a bridge and a new Hotel Vancouver.
 Only after the war with huge increase in funding to improve harbours around the British Empire, partly due to problems associated with wartime shipping, did funds appear for the completion of the 1925 bridge.
-And so the north shore port became an amalgam of operations with Canadian National, Pacific Great Eastern and Harbour and Wharves Commission all using the bridge when it was not out of service.
+And so the north shore port became an amalgam of operations with Canadian National Railway (CNR), Pacific Great Eastern and Harbour and Wharves Commission all using the bridge when it was not out of service.
 North Vancouver ferries operated at this time as well.

 The essential wartime shipyards in North Vancouver underscored the need for reliable industrial access.
 Further, the expansion of Lynnterm, Wheat elevators, coal and the sulphur port in the 1960s indicated the growing use of the North Shore.